warwickcamdu/gfactor/README.md

 Requires: [MorphoLibJ](https://imagej.net/plugins/morpholibj), [MultiStackReg](https://github.com/miura/MultiStackRegistration), [ijl-utilities-wrappers](https://github.com/BIOP/ijl-utilities-wrappers) for [cellpose](https://github.com/MouseLand/cellpose)

+## 1. RegisterAndConcat

+Register the image stacks and concatenate the different stacks to a single hyperstack.
+Run this before Auto_cellseg.

 ## Auto_cellseg

 Uses cellpose to automatically segment cells.
 Need to run this before generateGfacAndGPmaps.

-## ConcatenateSlices2to4

-Takes slices 2-4 from a series of tif stacks and combines them into a hyperstack.

 ## generateGfacAndGPmaps

 Takes blue and red image stacks and and calculated gfactor and gpmaps.
-Does a registers the two camera images using MultiStackReg.
 Need to run this before selectRois.

 ## selectRois